Greginkansas/-openhab-openhab1wiki/Actions.md

 ### Cisco Spark Actions

-Cisco Spark can be used to message individuals are _rooms_ when certain events take place in openHAB.
+Cisco Spark can be used to message individuals and _rooms_ when certain events take place in openHAB.

 Send a message to a specific room